 It seems that spring and summer are prime time for finding top-notch superfoods.
 Blackberries and blueberries are abundant, tomatoes are ripe, and a wealth of leafy greens pop up on store shelves.
 Believe it or not, winter has its own bounty of uber healthful fruits and vegetables.
-“I always like to eat with the seasons, fresh and local is always best,” says Jodi Baretz a holistic health coach at The Center for Health and Healing in Mount Kisco.
+“I always like to eat with the seasons, fresh and local is always best,” says Jodi Baretz a holistic health and wellness coach in the Hudson Valley.
 “The winter calls for warming foods, and so many of them are so good for us.”
-We asked Baretz to round up five of her top picks for great winter super foods.
+We asked Baretz to round up five of her top picks for great winter superfoods.

 “Delicious with lots of beta-carotene, squash comes in many varieties such as butternut, spaghetti and acorn,” explains Baretz.
 She adds that squash is easy to roast or mash — or to serve spaghetti squash topped with pesto or tomato sauce.